The Best Infant Car Seat

 How We Found the Best Infant Car Seat

 While the best infant car seat is — of course — the safest, it should also make parents’ lives more convenient and the first months of an infant’s life more restful.
-To find out which infant car seats truly make life with a newborn safer and simpler, we asked child passenger safety technicians and pediatricians to give us crash-course in car seats.
+To find out which infant car seats truly make life with a newborn safer and simpler, we asked child passenger safety technicians and pediatricians to weigh in.

 Priority number one for any parent buying an infant car seat is their newborn’s safety.
-And in the words of Dr. Hoffman, “[Car seat manufacturers] aren’t in the business of putting kids at risk.”
+And in the words of Dr. Benjamin Hoffman, Chairperson for the American Academy of Pediatrics’ Council on Injury, Violence, and Poison Prevention, “Car seat manufacturers aren’t in the business of putting kids at risk.”
 In fact, every car seat on the market has been rigorously tested and certified by its manufacturer to ensure it meets federal safety standards when it’s installed correctly.

 Safety extras like side impact protection and anti-rebound bars aren’t federally regulated.
 That means the safety tests manufacturers are putting their seats through aren’t standardized and the results can’t be compared across brands.
 Though Dr. Hoffman said regulations for side-impact protection are in the works, we can’t consider features like that a bonus when comparing seats until there’s a federal safety standard they’re required to meet.

-We looked for the seats that are easiest to use correctly.
+So, we looked for the seats that are easiest to use.

 The National Highway Traffic Safety Administration (NHTSA) keeps an ear to the ground for the most popular car seats and performs comprehensive ease-of-use tests on each one, using a five-star rating system in four categories: labeling, instructions, securing the child, and vehicle installation features.
 Then it takes those categorical scores and assigns each seat an overall ease-of-use rating from one (“poor”) to five (“excellent”).